g63solutions/hello-world/README.md

 # hello-world
-Our Ancient Tradition Of Making A Hello World Thingy Life As A Coder Always Something To Learn
+Our Ancient Tradition Of Making A Hello World Thingy Life As A Coder Always Something To Learn And Midnight Oil To Burn